GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - Explained why 100% uptime is an unrealistic and potentially harmful goal.
 - Clearly articulated the relationship between reliability and cost.
 - Emphasized the importance of aligning reliability targets with user needs and business priorities.
-- [BOUNUS] Communicated the need to balance reliability investments with other factors like innovation.
+- [BONUS] Communicated the need to balance reliability investments with other factors like innovation.

 **Information Gathering:**